All Episodes

 You're absolutely right.

-By the way, I've also noticed that whenever a program is missed, everybody who writes email accuses either Audionet or us of intentionally, conspiratorially eliminating a specific program because of some nefarious reason.
+By the way, I've also noticed that whenever a program is missed, everybody who writes email accuses either AudioNet or us of intentionally, conspiratorially, eliminating a specific program because of some nefarious reason.

 I want to say one thing before we get to the phones.

-I want to thank everybody who provides the material for the webpage.
+I want to thank everybody who provides the material for the web page.

 I could not do this all myself.

-I have lots of people out there who are scavenging around the internet and find a lot of these
+I have lots of people out there who are scavenging around the internet and find a lot of these links and web pages and send them to me, and then I review them and put them up on the site.

-I have a lot of people send us images and pictures, as you know, and we get them and
+I have a lot of people send us images and pictures, as you know, and we get them and put them up on the website.

-So there is a lot of work being done by the listeners out there who are finding a lot
+And so there's a lot of work being done by the listeners out there who are finding a lot of these things and provide them to me.

-We have some great logos that people have submitted in.
+You know, we've got some great logos that people have submitted in.

 They also seem to favor the Darwin Award page heavily.